sjtuytc/UnboundedNeRFPytorch/README.md

 Click the following sub-section titles to expand / collapse steps.

-**Note we provide useful commands for debugging purposes in many scripts.** Debug commands require a single GPU card only and may run slowly without using multi-processing.
+**Note we provide useful debugging commands in many scripts.** Debug commands require a single GPU card only and may run slower than the standard commands.
 You can use the standard commands instead for conducting experiments and comparisons.
 A sample bash file is:

 ```bash
 # arguments